waymondo/frog-jump-buffer/README.md

 ### Installation

-This project isn’t in any recipe repositories yet, so you’ll need to install it manually or directly from Github for now.
+MELPA submission is in progress.
+Until then this project isn’t in any recipe repositories yet, so you’ll need to install it manually or directly from Github for now.

 ### Usage